UtahRails, This and That

 And of course, there's the magic spot on the curve at Echo as UP super power charges up the 1.14 percent, whether the power is a Challenger, a Big Blow, a Centennial, or today's SD70Ms, raw horsepower is raw horsepower.
 I've told my wife that she should spread my ashes on the ties of Number 2 track at Echo.
 She thinks I'm joking, but the thought of what's left of me mingling with the traction sand of up-bound trains headed east, brings a grin to my face every time.

 As to the process of notes becoming something more final, I have come to realize that many of my projects will never come to final form, with maps and photos.
 So I made the decision a couple years ago to share my research notes with the world on my UtahRails web site.
 There they are, warts and all.
-The worst wart is the number of times that I have had to add (Source?) or (Source not recorded) to the end of an entry.
+The worst wart is the number of times that I failed to record where I got the information from.
 They are the result of 20-year-old research, back before I realized that I would not be able to remember where I got the information from.
 Oh well.
 At least the poor schmuck who follows me will at least have the barest of leads, so they can do better research.

 What To Do With It All